Trading standards anti-counterfeiting work receives recognition

 The awards were introduced by ACG in 1994 in order to recognise some of the excellent enforcement work that is happening in the fight against the trade in counterfeit goods.

-The Consumer Fraud Team were shortlisted in the Departmental Award for Excellence in Anti-Counterfeiting Enforcement category, which was won by Bridgend, Cardiff and Vale of Glamorgan Shared Regulatory Services.
+The Consumer Fraud Team were shortlisted in the Departmental Award for Excellence in Anti-Counterfeiting Enforcement category.
+It was won by Bridgend, Cardiff and Vale of Glamorgan Shared Regulatory Services in the end.

 Presenting the highly commended award, the ACG said that the Consumer Fraud Team had 'achieved significant results in tackling intellectual property crime in rural mid Wales and across the UK'.